openxla/stablehlo/docs/dynamism.md

 # Dynamism in StableHLO

-The current state of dynamism is more formally spelled out in the [Dynamism RFC](dynamism-rfc), this page will provide a high level overview of the RFC and discuss important APIs and tooling for interacting with dynamic programs.
+The current state of dynamism is more formally spelled out in the [Dynamism RFC][dynamism-rfc], this page will provide a high level overview of the RFC and discuss important APIs and tooling for interacting with dynamic programs.